TheGreatSageEqualToHeaven/NaNet/README.md

-NaNet.Nil --/* Basic nil type, a lot of jank comes with this type so I recommend against using it */ NaNet.Real --/* Basic real type, any number that is real, rational */ NaNet.Vararg --/* Basic vararg type, if placed at the end of the parameter list the vararg
+NaNet.Nil --/* Basic nil type, a lot of jank comes with this type so I recommend against using it */ NaNet.Real --/* Basic real type, any number that is real, rational */ NaNet.Vararg --/* Basic vararg type, if placed at the end of the parameter list the vararg NaNet.Any --/* Basic any type, disables type-checking for the specific parameter */
 ```

 ### Structure Types